Publish Novellas 20 February 2022

 “Let me look into whether government-funded programs are available.”

 “Thank you.
 Oh!
 He’s coming back.
-I will talk to you later.”
+I’ll talk to you later.”